lee-lindley/plsql_utilities/README.md

 User Defined Type Table of INTEGER required for some of these utilities.

-## japh_util_udt
+## perlish_util_udt

-The Just Another Perl Hacker utilities (JAPH) will warm the hearts of those who are dissapointed when they have to program in PL/SQL.
 It isn't Perl, but it makes some Perlish things a bit easier in PL/SQL.
+We also get handy methods for splitting Comma Separated Value (CSV) text up into lines and fields, which you can use independently of the Perlish methods.

+There is valid argument
+that when you are programming in a language you should use the facilities of that language, and that attempting to layer the techniques of another language upon it is a bad idea.
+I see the logic and partially agree.
+I expect those who later must support my work that uses this utility will curse me.
+Yet PL/SQL really sucks at some string and list related things.
+This uses valid PL/SQL object techniques to manipulate strings and lists in a way that is familiar to Perl hackers.
+I make the case that it isn't much different than what is done with the *XMLTYPE* object.
+YMMV.

-The user defined type holds an *arr_varchar2_udt* member which you will use when employing the following member methods;
+This user defined type holds an *arr_varchar2_udt* attribute which you will use when employing the following member methods;

 - map
 - join